moead-framework/framework/docs/tuto.rst

 You can customize each algorithm in the framework with your own components that you can set as parameter of the algorithm contructor.

+.. note:: Not all available components are compatible with each other.
+    Refer to each component's documentation for more details on required attributes.

 Example for :class:`moead_framework.algorithm.combinatorial.moead` :

 .. code-block:: python